Popular messaging service WhatsApp announced that they have reached

 stated, in previous versions of the application you could send ‘audio

 notes,’ they just required a few extra steps.
-Most people
+Most

 use text to facilitate conversations instead of actively interacting